lastefoto-ee/vastsundinu/content/en/authors/admin/_index.md

 ---
 Hi!
 I'm Viktoria a newborn photographer in Tallinn, Estonia.

+I have been professionally engaged in newborn photography since 2016.
+For sixth years mothers trust me with their newborn babies, during that time I have photographed more than 500 newborn babies.

 Together we could create an unique **history of _your_ family ❤️**

 Children are so natural, sincere and emotional and grow way up too fast.